choishingwan/PRSice/docs/target_file.md

     !!!
 Note

-        When perform MAF filtering on dosage data, we will calculate the MAF using the hard-coded genotype
+        When perform MAF filtering on dosage data, the MAF is calculated using the hard-coded genotype

 - `--nonfounders`